7 Things You Need to Know About Microsoft 365 Intranet

 - Power BI – to make data and reports easy to digest and understand with graphs, visuals, and dashboards

-So these Office 365 tools and functionality are integrated with an Office 365 intranet in one solution and in one unified experience, rather than using them as separate standalone tools.
-Also, an intranet turns office 365 and into a full workplace solution that can be used for more than just collaboration.
-Whether it is sending emails, document review, customer management, form submissions, publishing news, or suggesting a holiday party theme – it can all be done in an Office 365 intranet.
+So, these Microsoft 365 tools and functionality are integrated with Microsoft 365 intranet in one solution and in one unified experience, rather than using them as separate standalone tools.
+Also, it turns Microsoft 365 and into a full workplace solution that can be used for more than just collaboration.
+Whether it is sending emails, document review, customer management, form submissions, publishing news, or suggesting a holiday party theme – it can all be done in Microsoft 365 intranet.

 3. It integrates with existing business systems

-An Office 365 intranet helps with streamlining processes, which in turn increases employee productivity.
-It does this by integrating with other business applications, by consolidating information and making everything available in one location, and by automating tasks and processes and thereby saving time.
+Microsoft 365 intranet helps with streamlining processes, which in turn increases employee productivity.
+It does this by integrating with other business applications, consolidating information and making everything available in one location, and by automating tasks and processes and thereby saving time.

 - Digitizing your paper Forms – use the capabilities of SharePoint and MS Flow to build custom forms – complete with routing and approval processes.

-- Integrating with other systems – An Office 365 intranet can bring O365 tools, external business solutions, and your Line of Business application – all on one platform.
+- Integrating with other systems – Microsoft 365 intranet can bring O365 tools, external business solutions, and your Line of Business application – all on one platform.
 It becomes a one-stop-shop where information can be accessed and shared across systems which helps to reduce duplication and redundancies.

 - Automating reports – Once you digitize data gathering through forms, and make sure your systems are integrated; then Power BI can be used to pull information from various databases and arrange it into visually stunning reports – which can be used for sales forecasting or to see the progress of projects, etc.

-4. It directly and instantly connects to your office 365 environment
+4. It directly and instantly connects to your Microsoft Office 365 environment

-An Office 365 intranet is quick and easy to install and set up.
-You can think of it as a separate tool which when installed, connects instantly to your Office 365 and SharePoint environment, to give you all the added functions and features that we are discussing in this document.
+Microsoft 365 intranet is quick and easy to install and set up.
+You can think of it as a separate tool which when installed, connects instantly to your Microsoft 365 and SharePoint environment, to give you all the added functions and features that we are discussing in this document.

-Your Office 365 intranet can be up and running in a few days and you can start to enjoy the many benefits it offers.
+Your Microsoft 365 intranet can be up and running in a few days and you can start to enjoy the many benefits it offers.

 5. It is cloud and web-based

-Along with providing easy access and sharing capabilities, an intranet on Office 365 also keeps your data secure.
+Along with providing easy access and sharing capabilities, an intranet on Microsoft 365 also keeps your data secure.
 In fact, it deploys security at multiple levels:

 - At the infrastructure level, the Microsoft cloud is highly secure and meets all security protocols and standards.

-- Office 365 Administration Center provides a Security and Compliance module which logs every action of a user and audit reports can be easily generated and reviewed.
+- Microsoft 365 Administration Center provides a Security and Compliance module that logs every action of a user and audit reports can be easily generated and reviewed.

-Since an Office 365 intranet is cloud-based, product and security updates are applied automatically, and maintenance is taken care of by the vendor.
-This helps minimize IT overhead and increase cost effectiveness.
+Since Microsoft 365 intranet is cloud-based, product and security updates are applied automatically, and maintenance is taken care of by the vendor.
+This helps minimize IT overhead and increase cost-effectiveness.

 6. It is built for the future

 You can also add more functionality as your needs grow, and it can be customized to some of your specific needs.
-An Office 365 intranet is flexible in that in integrates with your Office 365 and SharePoint as well as your existing business systems and workflows.
+Microsoft 365 intranet is flexible in that it integrates with your Microsoft 365 and SharePoint as well as your existing business systems and workflows.

-Also, you continue to get regular product and security updates from your vendor and Microsoft as an Office 365 user so you continue to get new and updated features and there is little worry about your intranet becoming old and outdated.
+Also, you continue to get regular product and security updates from your vendor and Microsoft as Microsoft 365 users so you continue to get new and updated features and there is little worry about your intranet becoming old and outdated.

 7. It is cost effective

-An Office 365 intranet, just like Office 365, is SaaS and subscription based and is typically priced per user and sometimes by feature set.
-As mentioned before an Office 365 intranet connects to your Office 365 so there is minimal time and effort to setup as well as maintain and continually update it as this is handled by the vendor.
-So you don’t need IT resources or skills to setup, maintain, or administer an Office 365 intranet.
+Microsoft 365 intranet, just like Microsoft 365, is SaaS and subscription-based and is typically priced per user and sometimes by feature set.
+As mentioned before Microsoft 365 intranet connects to your Microsoft 365 so there is minimal time and effort to set up as well as maintain and continually update it as this is handled by the vendor.
+So, you don’t need IT resources or skills to setup, maintain, or administer Microsoft 365 intranet.
 Rather it simplifies and minimizes your IT overhead.

-Another cost saving factor of being on Office 365 is that you leverage and get more out of your existing Office 365 investment, rather than going with another, separate and costly solution.
+Another cost-saving factor of being on Microsoft 365 is that you leverage and get more out of your existing Microsoft 365 investment, rather than going with another, separate and costly solution.

-An Office 365 intranet is truly a powerful and versatile tool particularly for businesses looking to improve the way they work and be more productive.
-An office 365 intranet delivers added functionality by way of built-in modules and features for common processes like Project Management, Forms Management, and HR and Employee Management; thus extending the basic intranet features and eliminating the need to invest in separate solutions that offer these capabilities.
+Microsoft 365 intranet-in-a-box is truly a powerful and versatile tool particularly for businesses looking to improve the way they work and be more productive.
+Microsoft 365 intranet delivers added functionality by way of built-in modules and features for common processes like Project Management, Forms Management, and HR and Employee Management; thus, extending the basic intranet features and eliminating the need to invest in separate solutions that offer these capabilities.

-So in sum, an Office 365 Intranet can be your go-to, comprehensive workplace solution that brings your business and Office 365 together in one place and in one unified experience.
+So, in sum, Microsoft 365 Intranet can be your go-to, comprehensive workplace solution that brings your business and Microsoft 365 together in one place and in one unified experience.

-If you like to understand how an Office 365 Intranet can benefit you, or you would like to extend your current Office 365 into a power business solution, please email us at email@example.com.
+If you like to understand how Microsoft 365 Intranet-in-a-box can benefit you, or you would like to extend your current Microsoft 365 into a powerful business solution, please email us at firstname.lastname@example.org.
 We are always ready to help.